evant/compose-shown/README.md

 # Compose-Shown

-Provides a callback for when a `@Composible` is shown to the user.
+Provides a callback for when a `@Composable` is shown to the user.
 This can be useful for 'pageview' analytics.
 It will re-fire when the activity is paused and resumed and _not_ re-fire on rotation.

 ## Usage